-When you need to create plastic products that have a hollow center, such as bottles, cosmetics containers, and storage containers, blow molding is the best way to go.
+When you need to create plastic products that have a hollow center, such as bottles, pharmaceutical packaging, cosmetics containers, and storage containers, blow molding is the best way to go.
 With blow molding, you can turn the raw, base plastic into the forms that you need.
 Here are the basics of the process to help you understand how it works.

 Preparing The Plastic